The Passions of Girls Aloud: Cheryl (14 March 2008)

-Cole's aspiration was to be a street dancer.
-She had received training in ballet, ballroom and tap, but had never done any hip-hop or street dance.
-She met with Kenrick "H2O" Sandy and Kymberlee Jay, choreographers, in London and learned basic street dancing.
+Cole's aspiration was to be a street dancer, and she decided to audition for a part in will.i.am's video for his new single "Heartbreaker".
+She had received training in ballet, ballroom and tap as a child, but had never done any hip-hop or street dance.
+She met with choreographer Kenrick "H2O" Sandy in London for a week and learned basic street dancing with two female street dancers.
 She took a gymnastic lesson and also learned how to pop and lock.
-Cole's main problem was her lack of confidence.
+Cole's main problem was her lack of confidence, as she was not used to performing without Girls Aloud.
+She later went with bandmate Kimberley Walsh to watch Sandy and his troupe in a choreography showcase, where Sandy brought her onstage to do her first freestyle dance in front of the audience.

 Later, she flew to Los Angeles with her mother Joan.
 After going sightseeing around Hollywood, Cole met with Kennis Marquis, Diddy's choreographer, at the Millennium Studios.
 He taught her about dancing with style and swagger.
 He took Cole shopping for hip hop fashion, so that she fit in with the L.A. street dancers.
 The next day, Cole headed to Compton, one of the most dangerous areas of L.A., to dance with Tommy the Clown and his friends.
 He taught her "krumping" and she participated in a block party.
-Cole danced with two professional dancers to work on her routine further the next day.
+Cole danced with two professional dancers to work on her routine further the next day but began to struggle with her stamina as the intense dance training and jet lag took its toll on her.

-Finally, she auditioned for a part in will.i.am's video for his new single "Heartbreaker", and got the part.
-The show ends with an advancing screening of the music video, which Cole's bandmates, family and friends all attended.
-Cole also contributed vocals to the UK radio edit of the song.
+After briefly flying back to the UK, Cole returned to Los Angeles to practice her routine with choreographer Tracy Phillips before she auditioned for the video in front of will.i.am and got the part.
+Cole also contributed vocals to the UK radio edit of the song, which was used for the video.
+At the video shoot, Cole watched will.i.am film his solo scenes, and filmed her duet scenes with him.
+She then performed her routine in front of the camera, but began to doubt the quality of her performance after filming concluded.
+The episode ends two weeks later with an advance screening of the music video, which Sandy as well as Cole's bandmates, family and friends all attended.
+Her performance was applauded, and she reflected positively on her street dancing experience.